d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

 nighttime temperatures with wide spread frost in the mornings and consistent West winds (head wind) of more than 20mph.
-In fact, the wind was apparently bad enough that NOAA showed red hazardous conditions for the next 2.5 days.
+In fact, the wind was apparently bad enough that NOAA showed red hazardous conditions warnings for the next 2.5 days.

 I was intimidated but felt good physically so I decided to keep going and to just see what happens.
 The first 40 miles went